cuvva/terms/fon.md

 # Fair obtaining notice

-> Information about how we access your data via the DVLA
+> Information about how we access your data via the DVLA, MyLicence and other relevant entities

 ## How we'll use your data